Al Jawhara bint Ibrahim Al Ibrahim: Background

-Personal life
+Personal life and views

 Al Jawhara Al Ibrahim divorced from her first husband to wed King Fahd.
-She became the fourth and favorite spouse of him.
+She became Fahd's fourth and favorite spouse.
 They had a son, Prince Abdulaziz, who is the youngest child of King Fahd.

-After King Fahd experienced a stroke in 1995, limiting his capacity, he became dependent on her, who assisted him with all matters, including public affairs.
+After King Fahd suffered a stroke in 1995, limiting his capacity, he became dependent on her, who assisted him with all matters, including public affairs.
 Her eminence at his side provided her brothers with the opportunity to become influential businessmen, leading to jealousy and gossip in royal circles.
+In 2004 Al Jawhara Al Ibrahim argued that Saudi women should strictly follow the Islamic values and traditions in her speech at the graduation ceremony for female students at King Abdulaziz University.
+She also added that satellite TV channels were organizing "campaigns against Muslim women in general, and Saudi women in particular."

 Later life

-Following the death of King Fahd in August 2005, Al Jawhara Al Ibrahim remained as an influential and respected member of the royal family, and had close relations with senior royals, especially King Fahd's full brothers - the Sudairi Seven.
-The fact that she travelled with King Abdallah to Kuwait in January 2007 to pay the family's respects upon the death of the Amir Jabir Al Ahmad Al Sabah was considered to be a sign of her continuing influence.
+Following the death of King Fahd in August 2005, Al Jawhara Al Ibrahim remained an influential and respected member of the royal family, and had close relations with senior royals, especially King Fahd's full brothers - the Sudairi Seven.
+The fact that she travelled with King Abdallah to Kuwait in January 2007 to pay the family's respects upon the death of the Amir Jabir Al Ahmad Al Sabah was considered a sign of her continuing influence.

 After King Salman came to power and his son Mohammed became crown prince, they made Al Jawhara vacate her palace home.
+In June 2025 her mother died.